Lucien-MG/deep-rl-hugging-face/units/unit_7/README.md

 # Unit 7: An Introduction to Unity ML-Agents

-In this unit, we’ll train two agent, one agent that play SnowballTarget and another one that will play Pyramids.
+In this unit, we will one agent that play SoccerTwos.

 ## Train: